Argyle-Software/kyber/readme.md

 Uses criterion for benchmarking.
 If you have GNUPlot installed it will generate statistical graphs in `target/criterion/`.

 See the [benchmarking readme](./benches/readme.md) for information on correct usage.

 ---

+## Fuzzing

+The fuzzing suite uses honggfuzz, installation and instructions are on the [fuzzing](./fuzz/readme.md) page.

+---